sumeetweb/Thinki-Downloader/README.md

 1. Notes
 2. Videos

-### Tested Websites : PACKTPUB, HOOTSUITE
+### Tested Websites : PACKTPUB, HOOTSUITE,

 ### Planned :
 1. Quiz Downloads
-2. Chapterwise Downloading of Course

 ### Known BUGS :
-1. Video folder is not creating in Windows OS, in place a blank file is being generated.
+--> Video folder is not getting created in Windows OS, in place a blank file is being generated.
 Solution : USE LINUX BASED OS TO RESOLVE THIS.

 ### USAGE :  php run.php LINK-HERE